 What Should Be Reported?

-The network is composed of people who spend time on the water, such as divers, snorkelers, commercial and recreational anglers, boaters, law enforcement personnel, environmental professionals and anyone else who uses the water or visits the coast.
-Everyone can contribute to the network by being the eyes and ears on the reef.
+The network is composed of people who spend time on the water, such as divers, snorkelers, commercial and recreational anglers, boaters, law enforcement personnel, environmental professionals, and anyone else who uses the water or visits the coast.
+Everyone can contribute to the network.

 All reports received through the telephone hotline or online form are logged into a comprehensive marine incident database and evaluated.
 When appropriate, a response is coordinated based on the type of report:

 Marine debris reports are used to coordinate future cleanup efforts.
 Large debris is targeted for future removal by experienced personnel, while sites that tend to accumulate smaller debris are identified for volunteer-based reef cleanup events.

 If necessary, vessel grounding or anchor damage reports are followed by a site assessment to determine the presence and extent of reef injuries.
 Response efforts include outreach to the responsible parties in order to reduce the likelihood of a repeat occurrence and, in some cases, mitigation activities to restore the damaged or lost resources.